 An X-ray diffraction analysis was performed to examine the crystalline structure of pure ZnS, CdS, and the ZnS/CdS: Ag nanocomposite.
 Figure 2 illustrates the XRD patterns for all the samples analyzed.
-The angles $2\theta$ = $26.94^{\circ}$ , $28.56^{\circ}$ , and $31.55^{\circ}$ , which are the most intense diffraction peaks, correspond to the lattice planes (100), (002), and (101).
-The lattice constants reveal a hexagonal structure, with values of a = 0.3821 nm and c = 0.6257 nm [30].
+The angles $2\theta = 26.94^{\circ}$, 28.56° , and 31.55°, which are the most intense diffraction peaks, correspond to the lattice planes (100), (002), and (101).
+The lattice constants reveal a hexagonal structure, with values of a= 0.3821 nm and c= 0.6257 nm [30].
 The standard data for the hexagonal structure of ZnS (JCPDS card no. 00-036-1450) was well-matched by the ZnS peaks.
 In addition, the diffraction peaks of pure CdS can be exclusively indexed as the hexagonal of CdS, which is in excellent agreement with the reported data (JCPDS card no. 01-077-2306).
 The XRD pattern of the ZnS/CdS: Ag nanocomposite indicates the simultaneous presence of hexagonal ZnS and hexagonal CdS structures.
 In comparison to pure ZnS and CdS, the nanocomposite sample exhibited a slight shift in the diffraction peaks, indicating the possible incorporation of Zn ions into the CdS lattice as a crystalline defect or the formation of a new compound within the composite.
-The Scherrer formula (D= $0.9\lambda/\beta\cos\theta$ )

-is employed to estimate the average size of the nanocrystals, calculated from the three strongest peaks corresponding to the (101), (002), and (110) indices [31].
-The average value of the crystallite size for ZnS/CdS: Ag nanoparticles was approximately 18.88 nm.
-The XRD patterns do not exhibit any additional peaks, indicating that there is no of a secondary phase in the ZnS/CdS: Ag nanocomposite.
+The Scherrer formula ($D=0.9 \lambda/\beta \cos\theta$) is employed to estimate the average size of the nanocrystals, calculated from the three most substantial peaks corresponding to the (101), (002), and (110) indices [31].
+The average crystallite size value for ZnS/CdS: Ag nanoparticles was approximately 18.88 nm.
+The XRD patterns do not exhibit any additional peaks, indicating no secondary phase in the ZnS/CdS: Ag nanocomposite.